svaderia/svaderia.github.io/_posts/articles/2017-08-18-downloading-and-unzipping-a-zipfile.md

 ---
 title: Downloading and Unzippig a Zip File
 tags: [Python]
+excerpt: Zipfile and shutil in python
+toc: false
+classes: wide
 ---

-There might be a case where you want to download and unzip a file from given URL.
-Well `Python` will always come to rescue you in any scenario.
+There might be a case where you want to download and unzip a file from given URL in your python project.
 There are multiple ways of doing it.
 I will document few of them here.
 All these ways codes are tested in `Python3`.

-## Downloading a zip and unzipping it
+## Basic way
 Most basic way of doing it.
-We used `/tmp` folder to store our zip file because depending upon the Linux distro it will get cleared.
+We used `/tmp` folder to store our zip file because depending upon the Linux distribution it will get cleared.
 ```python
 #!/usr/bin/python3
 from urllib.request import urlopen